 Trust funds can be used to provide support to your children until they reach the age at which they may receive their inheritance.
 In your estate plan, you must also name a trustee who can ensure this money is handled properly.
 It is important to note that the trustee may be different from the guardian selected in your estate plan.
 This is recommended if the guardian is good with children but not with money.

 Trusts are important in that they ensure you still retain control over your wealth after your death, in effect giving you greater control of your children’s futures.
 Trusts allow you to set aside funds for a surviving spouse, ensuring that your children will be provided for, even if your partner is not financially savvy or remarries after your passing.
 Furthermore, a trust allows you to outline how the trustee is to budget funds for each child.
 If you have one child who has a special need or requires additional training to develop a talent, your trust may outline these appropriations.
 This is particularly important if you have a child with a physical or mental disability who may require significant care beyond his or her eighteenth birthday.

 Children are the greatest assets that parents have and an integral part of the estate planning process.
 You can ensure your children’s well-being with proper planning and while it’s distressing to think about leaving your children before they are adults, it is essential that this possibility be considered in order to plan for all eventualities.
 If you have not yet created a plan that adequately provides for your children, we encourage you to contact our knowledgeable team as soon as possible.
 As a parent, you have enough worries to keep you up at night.
-We can help.
+We as New York legacy lawyers can help.